 Or even better – consider changing the task from design to visualization only.
 The principle is easy: the more work you do, the lesser is the task of your outsource 3D Rendering company.
 Calculations, drawings, other specifications – will certainly take more of your time.
 However, it’ll do the trick – the cost of work on the CGI Rendering is reduced substantially.
 For still more economy, submit a ready design, so that all 3D Artist has to do is 3D Visualization.

 Complete the brief for your perfect 3D animation easily

 When the budget is tight, think of reducing the amount of modifications.
 You have two options available:

-- give a detailed Technical Assignment (see the point above)
+- give a detailed Technical Assignment to prevent unnecessary corrections

-- make modifications only when the change really impacts the outcome
+- make modifications only when the change impacts the outcome

 5. Extend Project Time-frames

 Urgency calls for more money to be paid for the CGI project.
 So, if the time allows, don’t rush it.
 Give it time and your full attention instead – and you’ll be better off.